the-emoji-guy/twemoji-colr-for-Win10/README.md

 <br>

-If you feel that there are no further issues with how your SVG files are structured and named, perform the following:
+If you feel that there are no further issues with how your SVG files are structured and named:
 1. Create an `SVG` folder.
 1. Place all the SVG files inside this `SVG` folder.
 1. Compress that folder to a ZIP file.